Posts

 Introduce wooden elements—a small cabinet, a shelf, or even just an accessory—to balance excess water with stability and warmth.

-Ventilation and light are also crucial.
+Ventilation and lighting are also crucial.

 Fresh air and natural light keep the energy clean and uplifting, making the bathroom a space of well-being rather than just a utility place.